lordhershey/VariousCSource/MacC/readCsv/README.txt

  testLexisCSV.c  reads a file called in.csv, it will parse the tokens and put data values next to the row heading you would see in MS Excel.
 I am not sure why this was done but meh.
 I think I was trying to make test data.
+I am pretty sure there is a bug floating around here as well but it may be better than the last csv parser.
+I do have a m,uch better one floating around but it will take some time to dig up.

 Input Output CSV Parse Test